nestybox/sysbox/README.md

 ## Uninstallation

-TODO: rework this.

-Prior to uninstalling Sysbox, make sure all system containers are removed.
+Prior to uninstalling Sysbox, make sure all containers deployed with it are stopped and removed.
-There is a simple shell script to do this [here](scr/rm_all_syscont).

-The method for uninstalling Sysbox depends on how you [installed it](#installing-sysbox).
+The method of uninstallation depends on the method used to install Sysbox:

-1) If you used the packaged version from the Nestybox website, follow the uninstallation instructions in the associated documentation.
+*   To uninstall Sysbox on a Kubernetes cluster, follow [these instructions](docs/install-k8s.md#uninstallation).

+*   Otherwise, to uninstall the Sysbox package, follow [these instructions](docs/install-package.md#uninstalling-sysbox).

-2) If you built it from source and installed it manually, follow [these instructions](docs/developers-guide/build.md) to uninstall it.
+*   If Sysbox was built and installed from source, follows [these instructions](docs/developers-guide/build.md#cleanup--uninstall).

 ## Roadmap